Signed Barcodes for Multi-Parameter Persistence via Rank Decompositions and Rank-Exact Resolutions: Application to multi-parameter persistence

-The result follows then after multiplying by~$\omega(\line)$ and taking the supremum on both sides over all possible choices of strictly monotone lines~$\line$. \end{proof}
+The result follows then after multiplying by~$\omega(\line)$ and taking the supremum on both sides over all possible choices of upward sloping lines~$\line$. \end{proof}

 Finally, we can also bound the defect of equivalence between two rank decompositions in terms of the defect of isomorphism between their ground modules---measured by the interleaving distance~$\disti$.
 This is a straight consequence of our Theorem~\ref{th:matching-distance_stability} and of Theorem~1 from~\cite{landi2018rank}: \begin{corollary} Let $\Mod, \Mod'$ be pfd persistence modules indexed over $\R^d$.
-Then, for any rank decompositions $(\Rec, \Sec)$ and $(\Rec', \Sec')$ of $\Mod$ and $\Mod'$ respectively, we have:
+Then, for any rank decompositions $(\Rec, \Sec)$ and $(\Rec', \Sec')$ of $\Rk \Mod$ and $\Rk \Mod'$ respectively \revisedversion{over all rectangles in~$\R^d$}, we have:

 \end{corollary}